alishafazal/hangman-project-3/README.md

 ![ninth-feature](assets/images/ninth-feature.png)

 #### Other features:
-- Hangman images: The hangman images as shown in the above features were included to make the game more visually appealing.
+- Hangman images: The hangman images as shown in the above features were included to make the game more visually appealing for the user.
 All the images used for each difficulty level are stored in the hangman_images file in static methods respectively, within a HangmanImages class.
 I chose to place these images in a seperate file to keep in line with the seperation of concerns principle and keeping the code readable and reusuable.

-- Words list: Instead of making a list of words within the hangman file, I placed all words into a Google spreadsheet and used a Google Sheets API to retrieve the relevant words.
+- Words list: Instead of making a list of words within the hangman file, I placed all words into a Google spreadsheet and used the Google Sheets API to retrieve the relevant words.
 This helped me keep my code clean and allowed me to learn how to integrate and use the Google Sheets API.

 ![spreadsheet](assets/images/spreadsheet.png)